Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-4.md

 ## Introduction

-In this challenge you will integrate Azure's monitoring tools—Azure Monitor and Application Insights—into your Azure-based application.
-Monitor essential metrics, analyze performance data, and gain real-time insights to ensure optimal application health.
+In this challenge, user/attendee will integrate Azure's monitoring tools—Azure Monitor and Application Insights—into their Azure-based application.
 Monitoring is vital for maintaining efficiency and resilience in cloud applications, enabling proactive issue identification and seamless user experiences.

+This is the solution guide that contains all of the comprehensive, step-by-step directions needed to finish the challenge.

 ## Solution Guide
 ### Task 1: Monitoring using Application Insights